The Hunger Games: Catching Fire

 Catching Fire is the second installment in the series, released on September 1, 2009.

 In Catching Fire, which begins six months after the conclusion of The Hunger Games, Katniss learns that her defiance in the previous novel has started a chain reaction that has inspired rebellion in the districts.
 President Snow threatens to harm Katniss's family and friends if she does not help to defuse the unrest and marry Peeta.
 Meanwhile, Peeta has become aware of Katniss's disingenuous love for him, but while he feels sad, he does not pressure her in any way.
 He has also been informed of Snow's threats, so he promises to help keep up the act to spare the citizens of District 12.
 Katniss's best friend, Gale Hawthorne, confesses his love for Katniss, which shocks and confuses her.

 Katniss and Peeta tour the districts as victors and plan a public wedding.
-While they follow Snow's orders and keep up the ruse, Katniss and Peeta inadvertently fuel the rebellion, and the mockingjay pin she wears becomes its symbol.
+While they follow Snow's orders and keep up the ruse, Katniss and Peeta inadvertently fuel the rebellion, and the pin of a mockingjay (a fictional hybrid bird) that she wears becomes its symbol.
 District by district, the citizens of Panem begin to stage uprisings against the Capitol.
 Snow announces a special 75th edition of the Hunger Games—known as the Quarter Quell—in which Katniss and Peeta are forced to compete with other past victors, effectively canceling the wedding.

 Katniss believes that Peeta should survive these Games instead of her, and dedicates her life to saving him.
 Peeta, in turn, dedicates his life to saving her, and they both acknowledge the other's opposite intentions.
 At Haymitch's urging, the pair teams up with several other tributes and manages to destroy the arena and escape the Games.
 Katniss is rescued by rebel forces from District 13, and learns that the Capitol has captured both Peeta and their District 7 ally, Johanna Mason.
 Katniss ultimately learns—to her surprise—that she had inadvertently been an integral part of the rebellion all along; her rescue had been jointly planned by Haymitch, Head game maker Plutarch Heavensbee, and District 4 victor Finnick Odair, among others.
 At the knowledge that Peeta has been captured and will now be tortured and killed, Katniss is furious and loses the will to live.

 Gale informs her that the Capitol has destroyed District 12 in retaliation, and after some hesitation, Katniss joins the rebels on behalf of the Mockingjay opposition.